Cookiezby/LabelSwitch/README.md

 ## Usage

-You can create the view through code or InterfaceBuilder
+*You can create the view through code or InterfaceBuilder*

+### Use with Interface Builder
+set the position constarint for the switch, and set the width and height constraint to larger than zero.

+### Use with code
 ```swift
 let ls = LabelSwitchConfig(text: "Text1",
                       textColor: .white,